tim50687/What_I_Learned/computer_system/threads/introduction.md

 ```

 Function pointers are a versatile feature in C that can be used for various purposes, including creating callback mechanisms, implementing dynamic behavior, and more.

+## Resource Management in Thread Libraries

+In thread libraries like the one we are implementing, resource management, especially memory management, is a critical aspect to consider.
+When a thread calls `qthread_exit` to exit, `it removes itself from the active queue but does not immediately free its associated resources, such as stack memory.`

+This approach is intentional and serves two main purposes:

+1. **Memory Ownership**: Threads are responsible for their own stack memory.
+If a thread were to immediately free its stack memory within `qthread_exit`, it might cause issues if other parts of the program are still trying to access that memory after the thread has exited.
+Delaying resource cleanup helps avoid such problems.

+2. **Waiting for Join**: Other threads in the program might still be interested in the return value of the exiting thread, and they use `qthread_join` for that purpose.
+If the exiting thread were to free its resources immediately, the return data might be lost, leading to unexpected behavior.
+Leaving resource cleanup to be handled when another thread calls `qthread_join` ensures that resources are reclaimed only when they are no longer needed and when it's safe to do so.

+Therefore, remember that calling `qthread_exit` marks a thread as finished and removes it from the active queue, but the actual resource cleanup occurs when another thread calls `qthread_join`.
+Proper usage of thread library functions is essential to ensure that resources are managed correctly and efficiently.

+## **Context Switching in qthreads:**

+- **Purpose**: Context switching in the `qthreads` library is essential for managing and executing threads concurrently.

+- **Creating Threads**: When you create a new thread using `qthread_create`, you initialize its context, including its stack and execution state.

+- **Switching Execution**: Context switching is used to transition execution from one thread to another.
+It involves saving the current thread's context and loading the context of the thread to be executed.

+- **Concurrency**: Context switching enables multiple threads to run concurrently, allowing them to share CPU time and make progress independently.

+- **Thread Management**: Context switching is crucial for managing thread scheduling and control flow.
+It ensures that threads can exit (`qthread_exit`), yield (`qthread_yield`), and be managed effectively.

+Context switching is a fundamental mechanism that enables multithreading in `qthreads`, facilitating concurrent execution and thread management.

+## Why init

+- `qthread_init` is a function used to initialize a user-level thread management system within your program.
+- When your program starts, it typically runs in the context of the main thread provided by the operating system.
+- `qthread_init` sets up data structures and context for user-level threads, creating a "main thread" in the user-level thread management system.
+- User-level threads are managed within your program's address space and are separate from the main OS thread.
+- `qthread_init` allows you to create and manage user-level threads using functions like `qthread_create`, `qthread_exit`, and more.
+- This user-level thread management system operates independently of the main OS thread, providing concurrency within your program.

+## `makecontext`, `getcontext`, and `swapcontext` in User-Level Threading

+1. **`makecontext` Function:**
+   - `makecontext` is used in user-level threading libraries to set up the execution context for a user-level thread.
+   - It takes a `ucontext_t` structure and a function pointer as arguments.
+   - The function pointer specifies the entry point for the thread's execution.
+   - It also takes the number of integer arguments that will be passed to the entry function and allows for additional integer arguments to be passed.
+   - `makecontext` prepares a context (ucontext_t) to execute a specific function when that context is activated (usually with swapcontext)

+2. **`getcontext` Function:**
+   - `getcontext` is used to obtain the current execution context, which includes the program's state at the point of the call.
+   - It stores the current context in the provided `ucontext_t` structure.
+   - Commonly used in user-level threading libraries to save the context of the currently executing thread before switching to another thread.

+3. **`swapcontext` Function:**
+   - `swapcontext` is used to perform a context switch between two contexts (e.g., between two user-level threads).
+   - It takes two `ucontext_t` structures as arguments, representing the context to switch from and the context to switch to.
+   - `swapcontext` saves the current context and loads the new context, effectively switching the execution from one thread to another.
+   - Used to implement thread scheduling and context switching in user-level thread libraries.

+These functions are essential tools for managing user-level threads without relying on the operating system's thread scheduler.
+They allow user-level threads to be created, their execution contexts to be set up, and context switches to be performed, all within user space.
+This enables lightweight and efficient thread management in user-level threading libraries.